JKang918/Leetcode/0014 Longest Common Prefix [Easy]/README.md

 **Horizontal Search**

 1. Assume the first string as a whole as common prefix
 2. Check whether this is truly common prefix by comparing it with other strings in the list.
-If it's common, it should exist in the other strings.
-So `find` method should result in non-zero.
+If it's common, it should exist in the other strings and the find method should result in zero.
-3. Whenever the `find` method results in zero, slice the last letter of the prefix away and check whether this sliced prefix is common using `while` loop.
+3. Whenever the `find` method results in non-zero (no common prefix), slice the last letter of the prefix away and check whether this sliced prefix is common using `while` loop.

 ### Complexity Analysis: